How Enonic uses ContentOps

-The roles are properly communicated and understood throughout the organisation and beyond.
+The roles are properly communicated and understood throughout the organization and beyond.
 The order of actions is usually performed in a logical sequence, which leads us to our next part.

-The ContentOps process in Enonic is heavily influenced by the inbound marketing method, but this does not necessarily have to be so for all organisations.
+The ContentOps process in Enonic is heavily influenced by the inbound marketing method, but this does not necessarily have to be so for all organizations.

 As a first step, we arranged several workshops where we brainstormed the attributes of our chosen persona, before conducting interviews and surveys.
 At last we gathered all the insights into a cohesive presentation of the persona, complete with name, picture, age, “biography,” likes, dislikes, influences, and so on.
 This is used for future reference when creating content.

-Of course, you can have multiple personas in your organisation—in Enonic we currently have three.
+Of course, you can have multiple personas in your organization—in Enonic we currently have three.
 You can read more about creating a detailed buyer persona at HubSpot.

 While a persona usually is a single-occurring instance in the cyclical process of content production, the content workshop is the first regular occurrence we happen upon.
 In Enonic we arrange these workshops biannually, in order to ensure that we always have both fresh and re-worked content in the pipeline for the next half year.

 These workshops are fun, delightful, and interesting.
 Any topic or content idea the team members have—ranging from ludicrous frivolity to super relevant industry insights—are thrown onto the whiteboard.
 It doesn’t hurt to have a bit of fun.

 When a sufficient amount of titles and ideas are jotted down, we rank them in importance and relevance: What do we need to say immediately and what is more timeless?